 - Measure RUM for mobile and web-based apps.
 In addition, be sure to include mobile RUM as well as web-based RUM.
 The performance characteristics of mobile devices can vary widely.
 RUM can help you identify performance problems in mobile apps and devise ways to mitigate those issues.

 - Include RUM in your test environments.
 You wouldn’t deploy code that hasn’t passed basic functional tests, and you should have similar tests for RUM.
 Also, integrating data from other observability data, such as monitoring, logging, and distributed tracing, can help to identify the root cause when problems do occur.
+As AI-powered features become standard in applications, extend RUM to cover those interactions, too: model latency, agent response times, and AI-driven UI flows all affect the user experience.

-What to look for in RUM solution
+What should you look for in a RUM solution?

 When choosing a real user monitoring solution, maximize your value by looking for a solution that combines powerful RUM capabilities with an all-in-one observability platform.
 Observability gives you comprehensive front-to-back insight into what your users are experiencing and why it’s happening.

 The optimal RUM solution is integrated with AI-powered distributed tracing that enables observability into complex, distributed cloud-native applications.
 Integration with backend data from monitoring and logging services lets you trace the root cause of problems in the user experience with infrastructure or application issues.
 This end-to-end observability enables you to quickly take action and deliver better digital experiences.
+Leading platforms now support agentic workflows, where AI can automatically investigate incidents, correlate signals, and trigger remediation, reducing the time from detection to resolution.

 In addition, look for solutions that capture a comprehensive view of users’ sessions.
 Tools that only sample data can leave you with blind spots in your users’ experiences.
 Without sufficient coverage, sampling can miss instances of poor performance and could delay your time to detect a significant issue.
 Furthermore, the ability to enhance RUM data with business context like revenue and voice-of-customer data enables you to understand the business impact of application performance and user experience so you can drive better business outcomes.